dell/dell-tf-onefs-/examples/complete-powerscale/README.md

 For the complete set of input variables that can be provided, check the `variables.tf` file.

+## Connectivity

+It is important to limit the connectivity on the internal vnet to only the other virtual nodes in the cluster.

 ## Deploy Terraform Module

 ```shell